Go to content

 Spousal Support

 Spousal support is financial assistance provided by one spouse or partner to the other following separation or divorce.
-In British Columbia, spousal support is governed by the Family Law Act and the Federal Spousal Support Advisory Guidelines, which help determine when support is appropriate, how much should be paid, and for how long.
+In British Columbia, spousal support is governed by the Family Law Act and the federal Spousal Support Advisory Guidelines, which help determine when support is appropriate, how much should be paid, and for how long.

 • Types of Support: Support may be periodic (ongoing payments) or a lump sum, depending on the circumstances and agreements between the parties.